 New Mexico Hospitality Association is the state's number one resource for travel, tourism and lodging stakeholders.
-It is a privately funded nonprofit that is focused on serving its members and all segments of the hospitality industry through three distinct functions.
+It is a privately funded nonprofit that is focused on serving its

 First, the association unites the industry to influence public policy.
 The association takes positions and advocates for legislation and policy that align with five core principles: build the tourism industry, promote the tourism industry, foster a business-friendly environment for tourism, increase opportunities for tourism development, and preserve tourism resources and funding mechanisms.
 As Lodgers' Tax is a critical funding mechanism for the industry, the association took the leadership role in the development of the Lodgers' Tax Best Practices Handbook.